pantheon-systems/documentation/source/content/guides/local-development/03-jenkins.md

     Press OK to add the new credential to the system.

-4. Create another credential for a Terminus Token, using  either an existing token or [create a new token](/machine-tokens) from your Jenkins user dashboard:
+1. Create another credential for a Terminus Token, using either an existing token or [a new token](/machine-tokens) from your Jenkins user dashboard:

     - **Kind**: Secret Text
     - **Scope**: Global